Singapore releases regulatory framework for single-currency stablecoins

 Last year, the MAS pointed to "high profile failures" such as the collapse of the TerraUSD (UST) and Luna tokens, saying it "illustrates the high risks involved in investments in cryptocurrencies".

-The U.S. is also seeking to regulate such coins, with the U.S. House Financial Services committee advancing a bill to establish a federal regulatory framework last month.
+The United States is also seeking to regulate such coins, with the US House Financial Services committee advancing a bill to establish a federal regulatory framework last month.

 Issuers of stablecoins regulated by the MAS must fulfil requirements related to value stability, capital, redemption at par where issuers must return the par value of single-currency stablecoin to holders within five business days from a redemption request, and disclosure to users on audit results.

-They must also maintain a minimum base capital higher than SUS$1 million or half of annual operating expenses.
+They must also maintain a minimum base capital higher than S$1 million or half of annual operating expenses.
+REUTERS

 Read more of the latest in